coppermilk/layout/README.md

 # Installation on windowsl
 Just run setup.exe from diktorru directory.
-It will install layout to the Russian layouts with name "diktorru"
+It will install layout to the Russian layouts with name "for inspiration".

 # Installation on Ubuntu